-Sampling intervals for drill core are no smaller than 3 cm in length and no greater than 2.7 m in length.
-Some drill holes were designed and drilled for metallurgical analysis where sample intervals exceed 2 m in length.
+Sampling intervals for drill core used for resource estimation purposes are not shorter than 3 cm and not longer than 1 m.
+The average sample length for drill core samples in the Augusta drill program is 40 cm for 2016.
+Drill holes that were designed and drilled for metallurgical analysis have had sample intervals up to 2 m in length.